erothman1/horiseon-site-optimization/README.md

 ## How to Contribute

-For information on how to contribute to this project, please email me at erothman@tulane.edu!
+For information on how to contribute to this project, please email me at elva.rothman.developer@gmail.com!